-As a wholly owned subsidiary undertaking of the Guarantor, the Issuer is dependent on the performance of the Guarantor and the Group to generate sufficient income to enable the Issuer to perform and satisfy its payment obligations under the Notes.
+As a wholly owned subsidiary undertaking of the Guarantor, the Issuer is dependent on the performance of the Guarantor and the Group to generate sufficient income to enable the Issuer to perform and satisfy its payment obligations under the Additional Notes.

-As noted above, there have been significant adverse changes in the financial position and the financial performance of the Guarantor and the Group since 31 December 2019 and in the prospects of the Guarantor and the Issuer - see the section above entitled "Risk Factors - COVID-19 has had, and is likely to continue to have, a material adverse impact on the Group").
+As noted above, the financial position and the financial performance of the Guarantor and the Group since 31 December 2020 continue to be significantly adversely impacted - see the section above entitled "Risk Factors - COVID-19 has had, and could continue to have, a material adverse impact on the Group").